voberle/adventofcode/2024/day19/README.md

 ## Part 2

 Part 2 was very easy: Just by having part 1 code return a count instead of a boolean, it worked.

+It remains fast, both parts running in 18 ms.